Pig Latin

 Pig Latin is a language game or cant in which words are altered by adding a fabricated suffix or by moving the onset or initial consonant or consonant cluster of a word to the end of the word and adding a vocalic syllable (usually -ay or /eɪ/) to create such a suffix.
-For example, in English, "he does not know" would become "ehay oesday otnay owknay".
+For example, in English, "she does not know" would become "eshay oesday otnay owknay".

 The objective is often to conceal the words from others not familiar with the rules.
 The reference to Latin is a deliberate misnomer; Pig Latin is simply a form of argot or jargon unrelated to Latin, and the name is used for its English connotations as a strange and foreign-sounding language.
-It is most often used by young children as a fun way to confuse people unfamiliar with Pig Latin, such as adults.
+It is most often used by young children as a way to confuse people unfamiliar with Pig Latin, such as adults.

-Pig Latin exists in various languages across the world.
+Pig Latin exists in various languages across the world, e.g., Spanish vesre and French verlan.

 Origins and history

 Early mentions of Pig Latin or Hog Latin describe what is known today as Dog Latin, a type of parody Latin.
 Examples of this predate even Shakespeare, whose 1598 play, Love's Labour's Lost, includes a reference to dog Latin.

 Costard: Go to; thou hast it ad dungill, at the fingers' ends, as they say.

 Holofernes: O, I smell false Latine; dunghill for unguem.